ghumakkad/blog/_posts/2016-06-06-indrahar-pass-trek-log.markdown

 There was small group of people who attempted to reach Indrahar pass a day before with a guide but they had to come back from few 100 meters before pass due to snow condition and weather.
 Though, short on money we couldn't have been able to afford guide that day and we started little late around 8:30 AM on Friday contrary to what we had planned.
 There were two more people leaving that day from Snowline Cafe for the pass.
 They even had an ice axe and were even planning to cross the pass that day.
-One of them was Ken from Japan.
 I was hopeful that if we followed them, we would be able to get to the top.
 They left before us.
 Akshay was not willing to continue, though he came along us for a stroll till Laka Cave area.
 Negotiating the Laka glacier took a little time and Akshay didn't want to continue, so he decided to walk back from there.